BJMdotNET/pr1nc3/topics/album/1999/index.md

 ----

- - [**"How '1999' made Prince a star: 'This album was the turning point' -- An expanded reissue of Prince's breakthrough album shows how prolific he was in the early '80s."**](http://www.startribune.com/how-1999-made-prince-a-star-this-album-was-the-turning-point/565432932/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 25 November 2019 about 1999 (album), Bangles, Bobby Z., Dez Dickerson, James Brown, Kenny Rogers, Lisa Coleman, memoir, The Revolution, Vanity, Vanity 6, vault ([mirror](https://web.archive.org/web/*/http://www.startribune.com/how-1999-made-prince-a-star-this-album-was-the-turning-point/565432932/))
+ - [**"How '1999' made Prince a star: 'This album was the turning point' -- An expanded reissue of Prince's breakthrough album shows how prolific he was in the early '80s."**](http://www.startribune.com/how-1999-made-prince-a-star-this-album-was-the-turning-point/565432932/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 25 November 2019 about 1999 (album), Bangles, Bobby Z., Dez Dickerson, James Brown, Kenny Rogers, Lisa Coleman, memoir, The Revolution, Vanity, Vanity 6, vault ([mirror](https://web.archive.org/web/*/http://www.startribune.com/how-1999-made-prince-a-star-this-album-was-the-turning-point/565432932/))

 ----